-Rebecca Reynolds’ work investigates social constructivist human learning in formal educational settings of K-12, higher education, continuing education, and informal learning environments, along with intentional and incidental learning occurring in naturalistic online participatory settings.
-She explores design and development of socio-technical systems for e-learning and the systemic, social, and critical implications of their deployment.
-Reynolds applies research perspectives such as learning sciences, socio-technical systems, critical informatics, human information behavior, and media studies approaches to human knowledge-building, sharing, and meaning-making with networked technologies, at multiple levels of analysis.
+Rebecca Reynolds' work investigates intentional and incidental human learning in formal educational settings of K-12, higher education, continuing education, as well as informal and naturalistic online participatory learning settings.
+She applies learning sciences, design-based research, socio-technical systems research and critical informatics perspectives.
+Reynolds also studies and engages in evidence-based, participatory and community-based educational technology design, development and evaluation.
 She is the co-founder and co-editor of the journal, Information and Learning Sciences, published by Emerald.

 Newhouse School, Syracuse University